 Scientific References

 1. Krishnan A, Lucas K, Maas L, Woreta TA.
-(2026).
 Differentiating fenbendazole-induced liver injury from immune-mediated hepatitis in a patient with metastatic colon cancer on nivolumab/relatlimab.
-World J Clin Cases.
+World J Clin Cases, 2026.
 PMC12836008

-2. Thakurdesai A, Rivera-Matos L, Nagra N, Busch B, Mais DD, Cave MC.
-(2024).
-Severe Drug-Induced Liver Injury Due to Self-administration of the Anthelmintic Fenbendazole.
-ACG Case Rep J. PMC11068125
+2. Thakurdesai A, Rivera-Matos L, Nagra N, et al. Severe Drug-Induced Liver Injury Due to Self-administration of the Anthelmintic Fenbendazole.
+ACG Case Rep J, 2024.
+PMC11068125

 Shop Sanare Lab